hybridgroup/gobot/platforms/pebble/README.md

 This repository contains the Gobot adaptor for Pebble smart watch (http://getpebble.com/).

-It uses the Pebble 2.0 SDK, and requires the 2.0 iOS or Android app, and that the "Chomps" app (https://github.com/hybridgroup/chomps) has been installed on the Pebble watch.
+It uses the Pebble 2.0 SDK, and requires the 2.0 iOS or Android app, and that the "watchbot" app (https://github.com/hybridgroup/watchbot) has been installed on the Pebble watch.

 For more information about Gobot, check out the github repo at